Richard Burridge (priest): Academic career

 Burridge was Dean of King's College London 1994–2019, and he was elected as a Fellow of King's College (FKC) in 2002.
 From 2007 to 2012, he was Director of New Testament Studies, and in 2008 he was appointed to a Personal Chair in Biblical Interpretation.
 He was a member of the Church of England's General Synod, and chaired their validation panel for ordination training and theological education (1996–2004); he is currently serving as a representative of the Church Commissioners and as deputy chair on the Church of England's Ethical Investment Advisory Group.
 He was a trustee of Cumberland Lodge between 1998 and 2008.

+Special Recognition: The Ratzinger Prize (2013)

+In 2013, Burridge made history when he was awarded the prestigious Ratzinger Prize (often called the 'Nobel Prize for Theology') by Pope Francis.
+He was the first-ever non-Roman Catholic theologian to receive this highest academic honor from the Vatican.

 Role at King's College London

 The Dean of King's College London is an ordained person responsible for overseeing the spiritual development and welfare of all students and staff as well as fostering vocations among the worshipping community.

 When King's was founded in 1829 it was with the express purpose of ensuring that its students received an education that took seriously the religious dimension to life.
 Throughout the history of King's its deans have been key people in ensuring this continues.
 The college motto, sancte et sapienter ("with holiness and with wisdom"), reflects both the college's Anglican foundation and its continuing commitment to religious life and theological education.

 The modern-day King's includes members from a wide array of backgrounds, cultures and faiths.
 Today the dean is responsible for the university's provision for its diverse religious community.

 Richard Burridge retired as Dean of King's College London in 2019.